pipeline-tools/ABSQL/README.md

 - When instantiating a new runner
 - By using the `set_context` method on an existing runner

-Note that functions which contain a keyword argument `engine` will automatically be passed the engine object attached to the runner.
+Note that functions which contain a keyword argument `engine` will automatically be passed the engine object attached to the runner by default.
+Users can set desired keyword arguments to automatically be added to functions by passing a list of keyword argument names to the `partial_kwargs` argument, available in any of the `render_[x]` functions, as well as when instantiating a Runner object.

 # Environment Configuration